Table of Contents

 Getting listed is free, but the platform charges you only 3% from each successful booking.

 Travelers can book instantly (if the dates are available) or send you a payment request.
-They pay for the property through the travel platform and the payment appears in your account in 24 hours after guests check in.
+They pay for the property through the travel platform and the payment appears in your account in 24 hours after guests check-in.
 Payments are made via PayPal or bank transfer.

-The property management tools are awesome: you can set up seasonal pricing, state booking policies and house rules, add booking windows (to state how far in advance people can book your property), include taxes and fees, and more.
+The property management tools are awesome: you can set up seasonal pricing, state booking policies and house rules, add booking windows (to state how far in advance people can book your property), including taxes and fees, and more.
 Furthermore, you can simplify management by using Google and Apple TripAdvisor property owner apps.